-Creating an engaging classroom library is all about facilitating conditions that can help readers self-regulate, self-motivate and self-direct, according to literacy experts Phil and Sharon Callen.
+Creating an engaging classroom library is all about facilitating conditions that can help readers self-regulate, self-motivate and self-direct, according to literacy expert Sharon Callen.

 Classroom libraries can be extremely impactful on a student’s literacy learning, especially when utilised to their full potential.

-On episode five of The Teacher’s Toolkit for Literacy, Phil and Sharon talked about about the importance of constantly evolving your classroom library and using it in your teaching.
+On episode five of The Teacher’s Toolkit for Literacy, Sharon talked about about the importance of constantly evolving your classroom library and using it in your teaching.

 “The books that we have in a classroom library, that we are bringing to our students, represents their literary and book experiences for that year.
 For some children, that is their entire experience with books and literary texts and informational texts,” Sharon said.

-Sharon and Phil detailed six elements to using your classroom library which are ‘the core of a highly effective reading program’.
+Sharon detailed six elements to using your classroom library which are ‘the core of a highly effective reading program’.

 Firstly, listening to stories is crucial, with teachers being the key figure for reading aloud.

-“Children love to go to those books that have been read aloud in preference to any other category, I think because it’s familiar,” Phil said.
+“Children love to go to those books that have been read aloud in preference to any other category, I think because it’s familiar,” she said.

 “And what is read aloud isn’t always the teacher’s choice.
 It should be, ‘okay class, what book should we read today?’
 So that the class gets the opportunity to bring forth the favourites that they want to hear.